hoangduytran/blender-manual/manual/grease_pencil/modifiers/generate/line_art.rst

 Custom Camera
    Use custom camera instead of the active camera for calculating strokes.
-   Useful when baking multiple shots in different angle as well as for motion graphics effects.
+   Useful when baking multiple shots in different angles as well as for motion graphics effects.

 Overlapping Edges as Contour
    This option allows overlapping edges (e.g. from an Edge Split modifier or imported geometry where